claimh-solais/tower32/README.md

 ### Usecase

 There are scenarios DevOps team want to executes simple bash scripts across multiple machines with specific environment variables.
 This tool is for simple usecase only.
-We highly recommended [Ansible](https://www.ansible.com/) or another tool [terraform](https://www.terraform.io/) for machine states management and complex orchestrate operations.
+We highly recommended [Ansible](https://www.ansible.com/) or [Terraform](https://www.terraform.io/) for machine states management and complex orchestrate operations.

 ### Prerequisite